bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Primitive shapes can be rendered using both meshes and gizmos.
 In this section, we'll take a closer look at the new APIs.

 Below, you can see a cuboid and a torus rendered using meshes and gizmos.
-You can check out at all primitives that can be rendered in the new [Rendering Primitives] example.
+You can check out all primitives that can be rendered in the new [Rendering Primitives] example.

 ![On the left: A cuboid rendered with gizmos.
 It consists of 12 white lines.
 On the right: A cuboid rendered with meshes.
 It consists of 6 white faces.](cuboids.png)